cpsubrian/node-stow/README.md

 Options:

+- `max` - The maximum number of items to store in the cache.
+Helps prevent memory leaks.
+Defaults to 5000.
-- `ttl` - Default TTL to use for ALL cached items.
+- `ttl` - Default TTL (in seconds) to use for ALL cached items.
 Can be overriden per cache set.
-Defaults to 0 (unlimited).
+Defaults to 24 hours.

 ### Mongo Backend